Tahamahia/git_course/README.md

 # Git Course
-in this course taha inshallah will learn git and github
+in this course taha and marwan inshallah will learn git and github